servicerocket-labs/forge-fundamentals/exercise-4.md

 # Exercise 4 - Calling the Confluence REST API

-Instead of the app returning Hello, World twice, let’s make it greet the current user e.g. Hello, John.
+Instead of the app returning `Hello, World!` twice, let’s make it greet the current user e.g. Hello, John.

 To do so, we will use the Confluence REST API’s get current user endpoint.